August 11-23: Turtle to be a Guest Speaker on a Circumnavigation of Ireland cruise aboard Noble Caledonia’s flagship, MS Island Sky.

 April 8-9: Turtle joins Dr Myles Dungan and Dr David McCullagh for the History Weekend at Ashford Castle, Cong, County Galway.
 His talk offers a long-term perspective on the road to Irish independence.

-April 8: Global Irish Episode 5 is published, starring Lola Montez.
+April 8: Turtle Bunbury’s Global Irish, Episode 5, is published, starring Lola Montez.

 April 8: Turtle hosts the second of his RDS Speaker Series lectures, discussing “The Burning the Big House: The Country House in War and Revolution, 1914-1923” with Professor Terence Dooley, director of the Centre for the Study of Historic Irish Houses and Estates at Maynooth University in County Kildare.